hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 ### Description

-You can describe you keybind with the description flag.
+You can describe your keybind with the description flag.
 Your description always goes in front of the dispatcher and should never contain the character `,`!

 ```ini